t184256/not-ready/README.md

 Check it out yourself for free: [en.pdf], [ru.pdf].

+## Shared universe

+There are also short stories set in the same universe: [In Maxine's Way].

 ## Q&A

 ### I don't like your PDFs, where are the other formats?